JustEnoughLinuxOS/distribution/documentation/GENERAL_FREQUENTLY_ASKED_QUESTIONS.md

 * Retroarch logs are [turned off by default](https://github.com/JustEnoughLinuxOS/distribution/blob/main/packages/games/emulators/retroarch/sources/handheld/retroarch.cfg#L420), but can be enabled within Retroarch (`Tools > Retroarch`: `Settings > Logging > Log to a File`), are stored in `/var/log/retroarch` and are quite detailed, so should provide sufficient detail to identify missing roms within a game's romset, configuration issues and other errors that prevent games from working

 > Note: Retroarch uses a shared config file, so logging can be enabled within 64bit or 32bit and it will be enabled for all Retroarch cores

+### I have a device with a single microsd and I can't see the games partition in Windows or macOS.
+* JELOS does not create an ExFAT partition on the boot device, and expands the full partition using ext4.
+You can sync files to the device using SyncThing, copy files to the device using SAMBA, or by loading your files onto a EXT4, ExFAT, or FAT32 formatted usb stick and copy them with FileMan or over ssh.
+  * Windows Users can connect to their device by unc path using the device name such as ```\\handheld``` or by IP ```\\device IP address``` into the address bar in Windows Explorer.
+  * Mac users can connect by selecting "Go" from the Finder menu, followed by "Connect to Server", then enter ```smb://handheld``` or ```smb://device IP address```.
+* Log in as root.
+The root password is required for access which can be found in the system menu.